Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

-We also use a set of standard baseline models as feature extractors and compare their retrieval performance with the CCL feature extractor.
-For this, we employ well-known pre-trained models, namely VGG19~\cite{Simonyan2015}, MobileNetV2~\cite{Ekoputris2018}, DenseNet121~\cite{8099726}, Xception~\cite{Chollet2017}, InceptionResNetV2~\cite{7780677}, NASNetLarge~\cite{Zoph2018}, and EfficientNetV2M~\cite{Tan2021}.
-The details of these baseline pre-trained models are presented in Table~\ref{tab:pretrained}.
-It is worth mentioning that all these pre-trained models are initially trained on natural images using the ImageNet dataset~\cite{Deng2010}, but the CCL feature extractor used in this study is pre-trained with histological image patches.
-The results of these comparisons are reported in Section~\ref{sec:Results} (Table~\ref{tab:res_breakhis} and Table~\ref{tab:res_bach}).
+We also use standard baseline models as feature extractors and compare their retrieval performance with the foundation model feature extractors.
+For this purpose, we employ well-known pre-trained CNN models, namely VGG19~\cite{Simonyan2015}, MobileNetV2~\cite{Ekoputris2018}, DenseNet121~\cite{8099726}, NASNetLarge~\cite{Zoph2018}, and EfficientNetV2M~\cite{Tan2021}.